marcellop71/redis-lean/RedisModel/README.md

 ### Why formal modeling?

+What is *Redis*?
+Building a model of this database means giving a precise answer to this question, precise specifications for your objects.
+A model is an abstract, conceptual playground, where you can prove theorems and establish properties, you can make assumptions and derive claims.

 - **Brainstorming**: The formal model enables reasoning about fundamental Redis properties
 - **Precision**: Mathematical definitions eliminate ambiguity found in informal specifications
 - **Verification**: Prove correctness properties that testing alone cannot guarantee